Session close: Settled at 1.1271, up 84

-Technicals: Price action has struggled directly at first key resistance at ...
-Please sign up for a Free Trial at Blue Line Futures to view our entire technical outlook and actionable bias and levels.
+Technicals: Price action in the Euro has rejected support at the 1.11565 region, ripping to its highest settlement since April 22nd.
+It has not broken the intermediate-term downtrend line which aligns with major three-star resistance at ...
+Please sign up for a Free Trial at Blue Line Futures to view our entire technical outlook and proprietary bias and levels.

-Technicals: The Yen’s test, hold and bounce from major three-star support last week cannot go unnoticed.
-Friday’s tape in particular paves a path of least resistance higher.
-We expect a direct test to ....
-Please sign up for a Free Trial at Blue Line Futures to view our entire technical outlook and actionable bias and levels.
+Technicals: Price action has succeeded through the first hurdle but now faces strong major three-star resistance at ...
+Please sign up for a Free Trial at Blue Line Futures to view our entire technical outlook and proprietary bias and levels.

-Technicals: Price action is at nine-month highs and trending higher.
-Still, it has not closed out above major three-star resistance at ....
-Please sign up for a Free Trial at Blue Line Futures to view our entire technical outlook and actionable bias and levels.
+Technicals: Price action rejected the .7400 floor and settled today just above our pivot.
+There are two layers of resistance, but the big level up above does not come in until ...
+Please sign up for a Free Trial at Blue Line Futures to view our entire technical outlook and proprietary bias and levels.

-Click below to sign up for 1 or all 4 of our daily Blue Line Express reports
+Click below to sign up for 1 or all 4 of our Blue Line Express research reports

 Futures trading involves substantial risk of loss and may not be suitable for all investors.
 Trading advice is based on information taken from trade and statistical services and other sources Blue Line Futures, LLC believes are reliable.
 We do not guarantee that such information is accurate or complete and it should not be relied upon as such.
 Trading advice reflects our good faith judgment at a specific time and is subject to change without notice.
 There is no guarantee that the advice we give will result in profitable trades.
 All trading decisions will be made by the account holder.
 Past performance is not necessarily indicative of future results.